AdrianTJ/bookish-journey/README.md

-# COCKTAIL RECIPES MADE BY MACHINE LEARNING
+ # COCKTAIL RECIPES MADE BY MACHINE LEARNING :cocktail: 	:tropical_drink: :wine_glass:

 Are you tired of always drinking the same drinks and cocktails?
 Would you like to drink something new but do not have time to ask your family or friends?
 A recommender system could give you some ideas!